NioTheFirst/ScType/README.md

 `|Sctype`

-`|--- README-dev.md`
+`|--- README.md`

-`|--- README-docker.md`
+`|--- LICSENSE`

 `|--- test_benchmark_final.sh`

-`|--- test_benchmark_min.sh`

 `|--- create_typefile.md`

 `|--- financial_type_keys.py`

+`|--- run_results`

 `|--- slither/detectors/my_detectors`

+`README.md` is the file you are currently reading now.

-`README-dev.md` contains the information written here.
+`LICENSE` contains the license for ScType.

-`README-docker.md` contains instructions on how to pull and run the docker image of ScType.
-Those instructions are included below in the "Docker" section.

 `test_benchmark_final.sh` is the script used for running ScType on the dataset provided in the paper.
 More details can be found in the "Docker" section.

+`create_typefile.md` contains instructions on how to manually build type files.

+`financial_type_keys.py` stores a copy of a table from `tcheck_parser.py` that contains the mappings of financial types and their keys.
+More information can be found in `create_typefile.md`.

+`run_results` is a repository that contains the expected results from running ScType on the dataset used in the paper.
+More information can be found in the README.md file located there.

 `slither/detectors/my_detectors` is a directory that contains all of the files that are used by ScType.

-All other code is used by Slither.
+All other code is unimportant or used by Slither.

 # Introduction to Core Components